magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/user-not-able-to-add-product-to-cart-if-allow-countries-is-not-selected.md

 1. Go to **Store** > **Configuration** > **General** > **Country Options** > **Allow Countries**.
 1. Deselect all the options in **Allow Countries** field.
 1. Save the Configuration.
-1. Go to the Storefront and try adding a product to the cart.
+1. Go to the store front and try adding a product to the cart.

 <ins>Expected Result:</ins>